Try it free

 • Attack type: Select the attack type to which current configuration applies.

-• optional Specify where the rule is applied: If you want the rule to apply only to a subset of your environment, select Add condition and provide the resource attributes that should be used to identify that part of the environment (for example, dt.entity.process_group, aws.region).
-For details, see Enrich ingested data with Dynatrace-specific dimensions.
+• Optional Specify where the rule is applied: If you want the rule to apply only to a subset of your environment, select Add condition and provide the resource attributes that should be used to identify that part of the environment (for example, dt.entity.process_group, aws.region).
+For details, see Enrich ingested data with Dynatrace-specific fields.

 4. Select Create.